 1- In this tabouli recipe, I recommend extra fine bulgur.
 Extra fine bulgur does not need hot water nor too much time to soak before adding it to the salad.
 If you end up using coarse or extra coarse bulgur, then hot water is recommended and you will need to soak it for 45 minutes or so.

 2- To achieve the right tabouli texture, you will need to chop the vegetables as finely as possible.
-I have been asked before if a food processor can be used here; you can use it to chop the parsley if you wish, but I would advice you to chop the tomatoes, cucumbers and green onions using a sharp knife.
+Can one use a food processor to chop tabouli ingredients?
+You can use one to chop the parsley, if you like, but I would advice you to chop the tomatoes, green onions etc. using a sharp knife.

 3- Be sure to use firm tomatoes.
 Once chopped, place the tomatoes in a colander to drain excess juice.

-4- This recipe calls for cucumbers; other versions of tabouli do not.
-I like to use English Cucumbers also known as hothouse cucumbers, they are long, thin skinned, and generally seedless.
+4- Tabouli does not traditionally call for cucumbers.
+This is my own twist, I like the extra crunch added.
+I use English Cucumbers also known as hothouse cucumbers, they are long, thin skinned, and generally seedless.
 If you choose to use the more common American cucumbers, be sure to remove the skin; cut the cucumber in halves and remove most of the seeds then proceed to chop.

 - 4 firm Roma tomatoes, very finely chopped